We no longer grow this plant.

 Companion Plants Eucalyptus (Eucalyptus); Agave (Agave); Euryops (Euryops); Maiden Grass (Miscanthus); Photinia (Photinia); Strawberry Tree (Arbutus)

-Care Thrives in average, neutral to slightly acidic, well-drained soil; avoid alkaline soils.
+Care Instructions Thrives in average, neutral to slightly acidic, well-drained soil; avoid alkaline soils.
 Benefits from winter protection in zone 8.
 Water deeply and regularly during first growing season to establish an extensive root system; reduce frequency when established.
 Apply fertilizer before new growth begins in spring.
 Prune to shape after flowering.

 Lore The genus name Callistemon comes from the Greek words for beautiful (callis) and stamen (stemon) in reference to the flowers, which feature showy red stamens that encircle the stem in cylindrical spikes.
 Flowers are followed by small brown, button-like seed capsules.